 We have put together some answers to the most common questions that applicants ask us regarding the residency.
-We hope that these help you.
-If you have any other questions please do not hesitate to contact us.
+If you have any other questions, please do not hesitate to contact us.

-The Rijksakademie van beeldende kunsten offers two-year residencies to around 45 artists each year with the goal of providing space for research, experiment and exchange.
 Apart from facilities such as a studio, work budget and stipend, there are extended technical and theory facilities.
-There is no standard programme, predominant style or ideology.
 The Rijksakademie provides time, people and possibilities.

-Having two years’ time and space, facilities and feedback in an international and diverse artist community is a unique opportunity and can be a transformative experience for your work and thinking.
-We expect resident artists to be able and willing to commit actively and fulltime to the residency: to your own work but also to the ecology you are part of.
+Having one- or two-year time and space, facilities and feedback in an international and diverse artist community is a unique opportunity which can be a transformative experience for your work and thinking.
+We expect resident artists to be able and willing to commit actively and full-time to the residency: to your own work but also to the ecology you are part of.

 On the registration page of the application portal you have to choose one discipline in which you would like to apply.